aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.gridweb/gridworkbooksettings/_index.md

 ```

-the maximum number of iterations to resolve a circular reference,the default value is 100.
+Gets the maximum number of iterations to resolve a circular reference,the default value is 100.

 **Returns:**
 int